naher94/interchange/_people/cesarneri.markdown

 Hi!
 I'm a fifth year student finishing up my Bachelor of Architecture with an additional major in Human-Computer Interaction.
 My goal as a designer is to craft environments that foster engaging and meaningful interactions.

-Last summer I worked with the people over at [Sosolimited](https://www.sosolimited.com), where I was responsible for helping with various projects at different stages of the design process.
+Last summer I worked with the people over at <a href="https://www.sosolimited.com">Sosolimited</a>, where I was responsible for helping with various projects at different stages of the design process.
 I'm currently looking for full time opportunities where I could continue to collaborate on projects at the boundary of disciplines.